- Changpeng Zhao has claimed Binance does not own Indian crypto exchange WazirX

 According to the ED, assets to the tune of Rs 64.67 crore (nearly $650 million) now stand frozen.
 The economic watchdog claims it has found evidence that the exchange helped some non-banking financial companies (NBFC) lauder funds abroad after they came under the scanner for flaunting RBI rules.

-“It is seen that maximum amount of funds were diverted to WazirX exchange and the crypto-assets so purchased have been diverted to unknown foreign wallets,”
+“It is seen that maximum amount of funds were diverted to WazirX exchange and the crypto-assets so purchased have been diverted to unknown foreign wallets,”the ED alleged.

 Moreover, the Enforcement Directorate’s accusations seem to match that of Zhao.
 Accusing Shetty of failing to cooperate and provide the necessary information, the authorities claimed he changed his story to avoid accountability.

 “Earlier, their Managing Director Mr Nischal Shetty had claimed that WazirX only has an IP & preferential agreement with Binance.
 But now, Zanmai claims that they are involved in only inr-crypto transactions.
-All the other transactions are done by Binance on WazirX,”
+All the other transactions are done by Binance on WazirX,”the ED said.

 As news spread, WRX, the native token of WazirX, tanked over 10%.
 Investors now seem apprehensive about the future of both the exchange as well as the currency.